Candor, Quality and Value

 - Quality: You can see the quality of issued patents secured by Bob and you can read the satisfaction expressed by clients.
 Moreover, patent applications from two of the world's top universities (based on nearly any of the high-profile surveys) and from one of the world's largest technology corporations are entrusted to Bob based on recognition of the quality of his work.

-- Price: Preparing and filing a patent application is a significant undertaking.
-In most cases, even a basic provisional patent application will require an investment of at least a couple thousand dollars, usually more, when properly prepared by a top-quality law firm (obtain Bob's free patent cost report for more information).
+- Value: Preparing and filing a patent application is a significant undertaking.
+In most cases, even a basic provisional patent application will require an investment of at least a few thousand dollars, when properly prepared by a top-quality law firm (obtain Bob's free patent cost report for more information).
 Nevertheless, Bob works hard to keep his overhead low; and he passes those cost savings (compared with the larger Boston-area firms) on to you to maximize the value that you derive from your investment.
 He can provide a fair cost estimate for any work he performs; and with his satisfaction guarantee, you will never pay more than what you believe is fair value.